Use Strong Passwords

 Use a Password Manager

-Remembering long, random and unique passwords for every account is not possible.
-Rather than write them down, use a password manager, an easy-to-use program that stores all your passwords.
-Password managers tell us when we have weak or re-used passwords and many of them can offer to generate strong passwords for us.
+For most people, generating and remembering long, random and unique passwords for every account is not possible.
+Rather than write them down, use a password manager!
+A password manager is an easy-to-use program that generates, stores and even fills in all your passwords.
+Password managers tell us when we have weak or re-used passwords and can generate strong passwords for us.
 They can also automatically fill logins into sites and apps as we move from one to another.

 PRO TIP Check to see whether your email accounts, banks, healthcare providers and other important accounts enforce strong password requirements.
 If they let you use a short password or a dictionary word, ask them why.
 It’s your information they’re putting at risk!